Acen28/vuln-mining-skill/README.md

 ## Quick Start

 1. Copy this folder to your workspace.
-2. In a new session, reference `SKILL.md` by saying "use the vuln-hunting skill".
+2. In a new session, reference `SKILL.md` by saying "use the vuln-mining skill".
 3. Or prepend `headers.txt` as custom instructions.
 4. Import `toolkit.py` functions as needed.